Danny-Devs/polymedia-suiconnect/README.md

 ## Installation

-1. Add this to your HTML where you want the wallet button to appear:
+1. Add this where you want the wallet button to appear:

 ```html
 <div id="suiconnect-root"></div>